Beergate: Responses to the outcome

 A spokesperson for the Labour Party said: "Keir Starmer and Angela Rayner have always been clear that no rules were broken in Durham.
 The police have completed their investigation and have agreed, saying that there is no case to answer."
 In a statement on Twitter, Keir Starmer said: "I've always said no rules were broken when I was in Durham.
 The police have completed their investigation and agreed: there is no case to answer.
 For me, this was always a matter of principle.
 Honesty and integrity matter.
 You will always get that from me."

 Angela Rayner said: "The contrast with the behaviour of this disgraced prime minister couldn't be clearer."
 After saying she was delighted, Mary Foy added that it was "unfortunate that the desire of some Conservative politicians has led to so much of Durham Police's time being focused on a matter that was already investigated, especially when their resources are already under significant pressure".
 At a press conference, Starmer drew a contrast with a "Tory party, which is tearing itself apart with a cast list of wannabe leaders, they've all propped up this Prime Minister for months and months and months knowing he's unfit for office", and called for a general election.

-Richard Holden, Conservative MP for North West Durham, tweeted "@DurhamPolice find, after looking at significant new information, that #beergate was 'reasonably necessary work'."

 Michael Barton, former chief constable of Durham Constabulary, said: "It had all the hallmarks of a political smear campaign, not a fair and justified criminal investigation", and had "taken experienced detectives away from proper police work."

 The Guardian praised "stickler for the rules" Starmer for his promise to resign if he was fined and the outcome of the investigation created an "exoneration" for Starmer.